 A. Bridging the Gap: Helping Veterans Share Their Stories

-David Surface, Director, Veterans Writing Workshop; Kara Krauze, Founder & Director, Voices from War; Matt Gallagher, Founder & Director, Instructor, Voices After War; Jan Berry, New Jersey Coordinator, Warrior Writers Project
+David Surface, Director, Veterans Writing Workshop; Kara Krauze, Founder & Director, Voices from War; Matt Gallagher, Founder & Director, Instructor, Words After War; Jan Berry, New Jersey Coordinator, Warrior Writers Project